kcbhatraju/QusAI/README.md

 ## Getting started

 To be able to save outputs from `demo.ipynb`, make an `Outputs` directory in this repository before getting started.

+## Environment Setup

+Run notebooks in the `multi_instance` conda environment produced with this command:

+`conda env create -f environment.yml`